tarunbeerelli/RLEF-code/README.md

 One configuration was trained twice, to put a measured number on run-to-run reliability.
 Introductory scores moved by 0–3 problems; interview scores moved by 12–13, which is itself significant (z ≈ 2.2).

 That result confirms the design.
-The dense reward targets problems a few edits from correct, which is the introductory tier; the harder tiers turn on algorithm-switching that the reward does not pay for, and their low base rates leave them dominated by problems sitting at the threshold of solvability.
+The reward targets problems a few edits from correct — dense case-passing plus a bonus for improving on the previous turn - which is the introductory tier; the harder tiers turn on algorithm-switching that the reward does not pay for, and their low base rates leave them dominated by problems sitting at the threshold of solvability.
 The introductory tier is where the instrument is pointed and where